-Nigel is an award-winning, internationally renowned fight director, weapon and movement specialist, stunt performer and actor with expertise in classical, historical and adaptive swordplay, firearms, edged weapon use, kinaesthetic movement processes and combat systems.
+Nigel is an award-winning, internationally renowned fight director, weapon and movement specialist; intimacy co-ordinator, stunt performer and actor with expertise in classical, historical and adaptive swordplay, firearms, edged weapon use, kinaesthetic movement processes and combat systems.

-Nigel’s film work includes stunt work on Pirates Of The Carribean V (Disney), Deadline Galipolli (Full Clip Productions/Matchbox Pictures), The Water Diviner (Fear Of God Productions/Hopscotch Features), Winter’s Tale (Warner Brothers Studios), The Bourne Legacy (Bourne Film Productions), Vikingdom (KRU Studios).
+Nigel’s film work includes stunt work on Occupation 2 (Spark Films), Pirates of the Caribbean (Disney), Deadline Galipolli (Full Clip Productions/Matchbox Pictures), The Water Diviner (Fear of God Productions/Hopscotch Features), Winter’s Tale (Warner Brothers Studios), The Bourne Legacy (Bourne Film Productions), Vikingdom (KRU Studios).

 Nigel’s fight direction, combat and choreography expertise includes: Historical European (Spanish Rapier, Italian Rapier, French Small Sword, Cavalry Sabre, German Longsword, Sword and Shield / Sword and Buckler, Rondell (Dagger)); Classical European (Italian Duelling Sabre, French Epee, French Foil); Archipelago systems (Knife, Single Stick, Double Stick, Machete, Unarmed); Theatrical (Single Sword, Cutlass, Rapier and Dagger, Rapier and Cloak, Small Sword, Eastern Staff, Japanese Sword, European Longsword, Medieval Sword and Shield); Eastern (Katana/Japanese Sword, Bo, Hanbo, Tanto (knife), Dao (Chinese Broadsword), Double Broadsword.
 Chinese Spear); as well as Tiajiquan, Xingyiquan, Boxing, Wrestling, Jui-Jitsu/Tai-Jitsu, Natural / Found Weapons (bottle, chair etc), Brazilian Jui-Jitsu, Krav Maga (Knife, Handgun, Stick, Unarmed).